syamdunnala/inmar-contact-mangement-/README.md

 # inmar-contact-mangement-
-The application basically  for managing contacts in groups
+The application basically useful for managing the inamr employee contacts.

 ### Pre requisites